 This page tells you about the chemotherapy drug dacarbazine and its possible side effects.
 There are sections about

-Dacarbazine is a chemotherapy drug used to treat melanoma, soft tissue sarcoma, Hodgkin’s lymphoma and a children’s cancer called neuroblastoma.
-It belongs to a group of drugs called alkylating agents.
+Dacarbazine belongs to a group of drugs called alkylating agents.
 It works by sticking to one of the cancer cell's DNA strands and damaging it.
 DNA is the genetic code that is in the heart of all animal and plant cells and it controls everything the cell does.
 If the DNA is damaged the cell cannot then divide into 2 new cells.

 Dacarbazine is a yellow liquid that you have into your bloodstream.
 You can have it as a slow injection through a thin, short tube (a cannula) put into a vein in your arm each time you have treatment.
 Or you may have it as a drip for 20 minutes to an hour through a central line, a portacath or a PICC line.
 These are long, plastic tubes that give the drugs directly into a large vein in your chest.
-You have the tube put in just before your course of treatment starts and it stays in place as long as you need it.
+The tube stays in place as long as you need it.

 We have listed the side effects associated with dacarbazine below.
 You can use the links (underlined) to find out more about each side effect.
 Where there is no link please see our cancer drugs side effects section, or use the search box at the top of the page.